 With pros and cons to each approach, the best video production strategy is to do a bit of both: Build a team in-house, but have external agencies do the things your team can’t.

 At Vidyard, our team mixes in-house and outsourced production constantly.
-Once you get good at managing the trade off, it can lead to serious cost savings.
+Once you get good at managing the trade-off, it can lead to serious cost savings.
+Our internal team is constantly upskilling so that every member of our go-to-market team can be a creator.
+Luckily there are tons of free free video recording and editing video tools out there that make it easier than ever.

-Having your in-house team work with your agency also makes both groups better over time.
-Your agency gets a better feel for your company and your in-house team learns high-end production tricks.
+Having your in-house team work with your agency improves both groups over time.
+Your agency gets a better feel for your company, and your in-house team learns high-end production tricks.

 In-house and outsourced both have a time and place.
 It all depends on what you need to do.